gr8manbir/Manbir_den/Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/submission/writeup.md

 - Model probabilities ( softmax predictions )

+---
----Data Set Summary & Exploration of dataset
+#H2 Data Set Summary & Exploration of dataset

 1. The data set contains about 50000 images of various road signs in about 43 different categories.
 A description of the data set can be found at the following location: